 The area between Kálvin tér and Szabadság tér in district V. has undergone a refurbishment in recent years, the aim of which is to turn this part of the inner city into a more pedestrian friendly area with an elegant, contemporary streetscape.

-This new part is called the New Main Street of Budapest (Új Fő Utca) and the 1st phase of the project was inaugurated on Easter Monday, 2010.
+This new part is called the New Main Street of Budapest (Új Fő Utca) and the 1st phase of the project was inaugurated in 2010.

-The most spectacular element of the project is the interactive water fountain on the southern end of Szabadság tér.
+The most spectacular element of the project is the interactive water fountain at the southern end of Szabadság tér.

 The Új Fő utca is now a tempting place for a leisurely stroll and stopping for coffee or lunch in the many cafes and restaurants along the street.

 Budget Accommodation in Budapest City Centre

 See also our guide to Budapest City Centre Hotels.

 The centre of Budapest offers a wide range of shops, restaurants, cafes, and nightclubs.